 Want a free 55-inch TV?
-The catch: nonstop ads, less privacy - KESQ
+The catch: Nonstop ads, less privacy - KESQ

 New York (CNN) — Meet Telly, the startup company looking to give away free 55-inch televisions.
 There’s a catch: a second screen attached to the bottom streams non-stop information and advertising based on the household’s extensive personal data.

-As with all TV monitors, cable and streaming channels are not included.
+As with most TV monitors, cable and streaming channels are not included.
 Nonetheless, Telly reports “overwhelming” demand.

 “We are putting an end to the decades long practice of double-dipping on the consumer, where the consumer is being charged for the television and then have the TV manufacturer turn around and make billions of dollars off of selling the advertising and data from that television without providing the consumer any value,” Telly chief stategy officer Dallas Lawrence told CNN.
 “We believe that the consumer should share that value proposition.”